tosky1125/tosky1125.github.io/about.markdown

 permalink: /about/
 ---

 Hey there!
-I'm Seung-Ha, a backend developer who loves building things that scale.
+I'm Shawn, a backend developer who loves building things that scale.
 For the past 6+ years, I've been knee-deep in code, working on everything from real-time chat systems to complex financial platforms.

 Currently, I'm based in Germany working at Everest Systems, where I get to architect cloud-based ERP solutions that handle millions of transactions daily.
 It's challenging, it's fun, and I get to work with an amazing team while solving real business problems.